KaliedaRik/Scrawl-canvas/README.txt

 All entitys - including text - can be animated along paths.

-Scrawl.js has good support for collision detection between, and within, entitys gathered into groups.
+Scrawl-canvas has good support for collision detection between, and within, entitys gathered into groups.
 Collision fields can be generated for canvas elements to constrain entity movements.